data-lessons/23-rd-things/_episodes/12-vocabularies-data-description.md

 In addition to selecting a metadata standard or schema, whenever possible you should also use a controlled vocabulary.
 A controlled vocabulary provides a consistent way to describe data - location, time, place name, subject.

 Controlled vocabularies significantly improve data discovery.
-It makes data more shareable with researchers in the same discipline because everyone is ‘talking the same language’ when searching for specific data eg plants, animals, medical conditions, places etc.
+It makes data more shareable with researchers in the same discipline because everyone is ‘talking the same language’ when searching for specific data, such as plants, animals, medical conditions, places etc.

+> ## Browse Controlled Vocabularies
-Start by browsing Controlling your Language: a Directory of Metadata Vocabularies from JISC in the UK.
+>1.
+Start by browsing [Controlling your Language: a Directory of Metadata Vocabularies](http://www.webarchive.org.uk/wayback/archive/20160101151732/http:/www.jiscdigitalmedia.ac.uk/guide/controlling-your-language-links-to-metadata-vocabularies) from JISC in the UK.
 Make sure you scroll down to 5.
 Conclusion - it’s worth a read.

-We are going to see some controlled vocabularies in action in the Atlas of Living Australia.
+> 2. We are going to see some controlled vocabularies in action in the [Atlas of Living Australia](http://www.ala.org.au/).
-We are going to use Browse Datasets:  type magpie in the search box.
-Choose your favourite magpie species and click on the (red text) View record link.
+   - We are going to use [Browse Datasets](http://www.ala.org.au/data-sets/):  type **magpie** in the search box.
+Choose your favorite magpie species and click on the (red text) View record link.
-Any metadata field where you see Supplied... tells you that the information supplied by the person who submitted the record (often a 'citizen scientist') has been changed to the controlled vocabulary being used in metadata fields eg Observer, Record date and Common name.
+   - Any metadata field where you see Supplied... tells you that the information supplied by the person who submitted the record (often a 'citizen scientist') has been changed to the controlled vocabulary being used in metadata fields, such as Observer, Record date and Common name.
+{: .challenge}

-Consider: How do you think we could encourage people to use controlled vocabularies in their data descriptions?
+>How do you think we could encourage people to use controlled vocabularies in their data descriptions?
+{: .discussion}

 ## Learn more: What controlled vocabularies exist?

 Think about (or find out!) what standard vocabularies are used, or could be used, by research groups in a discipline which interests you.
 Note that there may be more than one vocabulary used in a discipline.

+>#Explore controlled vocabularies
+>1.
 Choose a vocabulary and determine if it would be of use to people working in a specific field.
-Try JISC’s Directory of Metadata Vocabularies or University of North Carolina’s Metadata Tutorial to browse for discipline and general vocabularies.
+Try JISC’s [Directory of Metadata Vocabularies](http://www.webarchive.org.uk/wayback/archive/20160101151732/http:/www.jiscdigitalmedia.ac.uk/guide/controlling-your-language-links-to-metadata-vocabularies) or University of North Carolina’s [Metadata Tutorial](http://guides.lib.unc.edu/c.php?g=8749&p=44502) to browse for discipline and general vocabularies.
+>2.
 Research Vocabularies Australia (RVA) is a service that helps you find, access, and reuse vocabularies for research.
 Go to the RVA Portal, use “Browse all Vocabularies” and see if your chosen vocabulary is included.

 Consider: why your vocabulary should (or shouldn’t…) be included in RVA.